ARJ544/Neura_Command--Agent-/README.md

 ├─ config.py                       # 🛠️ Environment setup, LLM initialization, tool binding, system prompt
 │
 └─ main.py                         # 🚀 Application entry point (used to build .exe)
+│
+└─ agent.py                        # Only for Testing the agent.
+Will be deleted Later 🛑🛑
 ```